inmyth/scala-templates/README.md

                      // but List(0,1) will not match
 ```

-Read more about use cases [here](https://alvinalexander.com/scala/how-to-use-pattern-matching-scala-match-case-expressions).
+Read more about pattern matching's use cases [here](https://alvinalexander.com/scala/how-to-use-pattern-matching-scala-match-case-expressions).

 ### Null handling
 In Scala we always avoid writing or reading null.
 We use Option for any value that *may* be null (i.e JSON parsing or database query).